Kazakhstan photo tour: around the Almaty region, 1-10 May 2020

 all transfers (car, driver, fuel)

-accommodation in a three star hotel double room in Almaty on the day of arrival, in the mid way of the trip and the last day of the tour
+accommodation in a four star hotel double room in Almaty on the day of arrival, in the mid way of the trip and the last day of the tour

 accommodation in a hotel double room in Charyn Canyon